Analysis | Eight outrageous (but not impossible) predictions for the 2021 NFL season

 Najee Harris will lead the league in rushing.

-Why it could happen: The Steelers’ rushing offense was historically bad over the second half of the season, as Mike Tomlin all but abandoned the run in favor of having Ben Roethlisberger throw the ball 50 times a game.
+Why it could happen: The Steelers’ rushing offense was historically bad over the second half of last season, as Coach Mike Tomlin all but abandoned the run in favor of having Ben Roethlisberger throw the ball 50 times a game.
 Pittsburgh selected Harris with the 24th pick in the draft, and with James Conner now in Arizona and Benny Snell Jr. and Kalen Ballage behind Harris on the depth chart, the former Alabama star doesn’t figure to have much competition for carries.
-Tennessee’s Derrick Henry has led the league in rushing by a healthy margin each of the last two seasons, but no running back has won the rushing crown in three straight years since Emmitt Smith from 1991 to 1993.
+Tennessee’s Derrick Henry has led the league in rushing by a healthy margin each of the past two seasons, but no running back has won the rushing crown in three straight years since Emmitt Smith from 1991 to 1993.
 Here’s guessing Henry’s heavy workload catches up with him while the Steelers recommit to the run with their talented rookie.

 Why it probably won’t: The offensive line isn’t good enough.
 Former starting center Maurkice Pouncey retired, leaving J.C.
 Hassenauer, an undrafted former Alabama backup, and rookie Kendrick Green, a third-round pick out of Illinois, to battle it out for a starting role.
-Projected starter Chukwuma Okorafor was the 74th best tackle out of 84 players qualifying at the position last season, per Pro Football Focus.
+Projected starter Chukwuma Okorafor was the 74th-best tackle out of 84 players qualifying at the position last season, per Pro Football Focus.
 Right guard David DeCastro was released in June, opening the door for five-time Pro Bowler Trai Turner.
-Unfortunately, Turner was the third-worst performing guard last year, per PFF.
+Unfortunately, Turner was the third-worst guard last year, per PFF.
 Overall, Pittsburgh is expected to have the second-worst offensive line of 2021.

 AFC South